nicopap/cuicui/richtext/README.md

 ## TODO

+- [X] fab/datazoo cleanup: remove all u32::try_from(usize) and add a const () = assert!(sizeof);
-- [ ] fab_derive: Write the doc strings of modify functions on the modify enum variants and constructor.
+- [X] fab_derive: Write the doc strings of modify functions on the modify enum variants and constructor.
+- [ ] fab_derive: Document which fields are accessed in modify enum variant and constructor.
 - [ ] fab_derive: Fix doc compilation with `fab_derive`
 - [ ] fab_derive: Also handle Context field access.
 - [ ] fab_derive: Document `impl_modify` macro fully.
 Specifically: settle on a naming convention